Posts Tagged ‘high school scholarships’

 The Ladies Auxiliary VFW Scholarship Program

 The Ladies Auxiliary to the Veterans of Foreign Wars of the US is the Womans equivalent to the VFW, but only has approximately 581,245 members and is just as influential in the community as the VFW.
-They are involved in other activities in which the VFW does not get directly involved, but their mission is very similiar.
+They are involved in other activities in which the VFW does not get directly involved, but their mission is very similar.
 There is ‘The Ladies Auxiliary VFW Scholarship Program’ which highlights (3) scholarships for grades 9 – 12.
-These VFW scholarships are application type scholarships and are judged based on a girls past activities such as ‘Junior Unit Activities’, ‘School Activities’, and ‘Scholastic Grades’.
+These VFW scholarships are application type scholarships and are judged based on a girls passed activities such as ‘Junior Unit Activities’, ‘School Activities’, and ‘Scholastic Grades’.
 The three VFW ladies scholarships are:

 1. Junior Girls Scholarship